-Ecuador’s government expressed its commitment to sustainable mining by joining the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF) at the recent Prospectors and Developers Association of Canada (PDAC) convention in Toronto.
+Ecuador’s government expressed its commitment to mining by joining the Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development (IGF) at the recent Prospectors and Developers Association of Canada (PDAC) convention in Toronto.

-“(IGF) is the only intergovernmental forum that promotes good practice, sustainable development, quality production in the mining sector and globally for governments,” IGF director Greg Radford said during a March 7 press conference.
+“IGF is the only intergovernmental forum that promotes good practice, sustainable development, and quality production in the mining sector and globally for governments,” IGF director Greg Radford said during a March 7 press conference.

 IGF’s members work together to share best practices, Radford continued, before welcoming the government of Ecuador as IGF’s 57th member.

 “It’s really important for us to be part of this forum,” Javier Cordova, Ecuador’s Minister of Mining, said in an interview.
-Ecuador will contribute to the global dialogue on sustainable mining as well as learn from the experiences of the other 56 members, which include Canada, the United Kingdom, Mexico, Argentina and South Africa.
+Ecuador will contribute to the global dialogue on sustainable mining as well as learn from the experiences of the other 56 members, which include established mining countries Canada, the United Kingdom, Mexico, Argentina and South Africa.

-“It’s not very different the challenges that Canada, Sweden, Australia or Ecuador has.
-We are all concerned about the environment, water and communities.
+“The challenges that Canada, Sweden, Australia or Ecuador have are not very different,” Cordova said.
+“We are all concerned about the environment, water and communities.
 We all want mining to be developed in a responsible and sustainable way.”

-Since Ecuador’s mining ministry formed in 2014, the country has improved its mining-related policies, particularly its tax laws.
+Since Ecuador’s mining ministry formed in 2014, the country has improved its mining-related policies — particularly its tax laws.

 “We understood a couple years ago that our legal and taxation conditions were not appropriate for the industry.
-So, we weren’t attractive, even though we had the resources and the geologic potential,” Cordova said.
+So we weren’t attractive, even though we had the resources and the geologic potential,” Cordova said.

 Ecuador has since lowered its tax burden to become more competitive.
-For an example, the tax burden for a large-scale copper project dropped from 30% in 2014 to 23% after 2016, while for a large-scale gold project went from 27% to 21% over the same period.
+For example, the tax burden for a large-scale copper project dropped from 30% in 2014 to 23% after 2016, while for a large-scale gold project it went from 27% to 21% over the same period.

 To date, it has received 420 requests for new mining concessions from private companies and individuals around the world.
 It has already granted 160 concessions and expects to issue the rest in the coming months.